VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 VVS1 (Very, Very Slightly Included 1) and VVS2 (Very, Very Slightly Included 2) represent two classifications within the clarity scale, denoting a notable level of clarity and negligible presence of inclusions.

-Search and Watch VVS Diamonds Super HD 360 Degrees.
+For more details, read our VVS Diamonds guide and search and Watch VVS Diamonds Super HD 360 Degrees.

 VVS1 Diamonds